This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Lemon juice is bright and adds a sharpness to the otherwise sweet side of the slush.

 • Pineapple juice is the base flavor for the entire slush.
-Look for a variety that is 100% juice so it will have no additional sugar.
+Look for a variety that is 100% juice, so it will have no additional sugar.
 This means it will also be full of fresh pineapple flavor.

 • Lemonade concentrate and orange juice concentrate each provide a great balance of tartness to sweetness and do not add additional water to the recipe.
 These two concentrates are in the frozen section of the grocery store.
-Make sure to not use powder concentrates.
+Make sure not to use powder concentrates.

 • Almond extract is one of those unusual ingredients that will seem out of place.
 But never fear: trust the recipe and add the extract!
 The almond pulls together all of the bright citrus and tropical flavors and creates something completely unique and irresistible!